-Favorite Team: Arsenal (Germany)
+Favorite Team: Arsenal (England)

 Ralph played his club soccer in Germany until he came to the U.S. in pursuit of an academic career.
 His life-long passion for the game eventually led him to serve as a youth soccer coach first in Pittsburgh and later in the Chicago area.
 After obtaining his USSF coaching license, he joined Mirage as an assistant coach in 2006.
 During the 2009-2010 season he had primary coaching responsibilities for the U-14 boys team, which competed in the top divisions of YSSL for 3 years, and he served as Seyo’s assistant on the U-11 boys team.
 Ralph is now an assistant for the U-11 boys team and helps with the running of the club.

 Having been a competitive player during the time of “total soccer,” Ralph has a deep appreciation for Mirage’s philosophy of maximizing young players’ fun by teaching them to play the game properly.
 Much of Ralph’s work with the boys is directed at helping them understand that the “beautiful game” is defined more by team play and positioning than individual effort and hustle.

 When he’s not coaching soccer, Ralph teaches psychology at DePaul University.
 His academic background comes in very handy in helping young minds at various stages of development cope with the emotional side effects of playing a competitive game.
 His sons Kai & Kekoa, both Mirage alumni, play(ed) as starters on the Varsity team at GBS.